SkriPoxx/CS-3390R-601-For-Bastian/grades/project01-grades.md

 - The project01 branch exists in your repository
 - The required 'project01' directory was not found at the root of the repository
 - A Rust project was found in the 'prime_factor_count' directory which appears to be your submission
+- **CRITICAL ISSUES WITH RECENT CHANGES:**
+  - You merged a "Project_2_NESW" branch into your project01 branch, which is completely inappropriate
+  - No actual changes were made to your project01 assignment, so no regrading is necessary
+  - The branch name "Project_2_NESW" does not follow the required format of "project##" (should be "project02")
+  - You have committed unnecessary files to the repository root including Cargo.toml, Cargo.lock, and the entire target/ directory
+  - The target/ directory should NEVER be committed as it contains regenerable binaries and wastes repository space
+  - Your repository structure is now a mess with mixed project files in the root directory

 ## Resubmission Instructions:
 To resubmit this assignment for full grading: